joelmoxley/founder-playbook/V. Tech + Product/01 - Product (PRD & Spec Sheet)/03 - Content - Product Requirement Documents/md/PRD template-2-Blackbot.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This guide from the Blackbot Product Manager's Toolkit provides a template to create a product requirements document (PRD).
+This guide from the Blackbot Product Manager's Toolkit provides a template to create a product requirements document (PRD).

 Credit: [Blackblot](https://www.blackblot.com/)